A. The truth of Jesus' resurrection.

 f.
 He was buried: We don't often think of the burial of Jesus as part of the gospel, but it is.
 The burial of Jesus is important for many reasons.
 It is proof positive that He really died, because you don't bury someone unless they are really dead, and Jesus' death was confirmed at the cross before He was taken down to be buried (John 19:31-37).
 Jesus' burial is also important because it fulfilled the Scriptures which declared, And they made His grave with the wicked; but with the rich at His death (Isaiah 53:9).
 Jesus was buried in the tomb of a rich man (Matthew 27:57-60).

 g.
 He rose again: This truth is essential to the gospel.
-Why, if Jesus died on the cross to pay for our sins and remove our guilt, why is the resurrection of Jesus so important?
+If Jesus died on the cross to pay for our sins and remove our guilt, then why is the resurrection of Jesus so important?

 i.
 Although Jesus bore the full wrath of God on the cross, as if He were a guilty sinner, guilty of all our sin, even being made sin for us (2 Corinthians 5:21), He Himself did not become a sinner.
 Even the act of taking our sin was an act of holy, giving love for us - so that Jesus Himself did not become a sinner, even though He bore the full guilt of our sin.
 This is the gospel message!
 That Jesus took our punishment for sin on the cross, and remained a perfect Savior through the whole ordeal - proved by His resurrection.

 ii.
-For this reason, He remained the Holy One (Acts 2:27, 31-32), even in His death.
-Since it was incomprehensible that God’s Holy One could be bound by death, the resurrection was absolutely inevitable.
+For this reason, He remained the Holy One (Acts 2:27, 2:31-32), even in His death.
+Since it was incomprehensible that God's Holy One could remain bound by death, the resurrection was absolutely inevitable.

 iv.
 The cross was a time of victorious death, a negative triumph.
 Sin was defeated, but nothing positive was put in its place until the resurrection.
 The resurrection showed that Jesus did not succumb to the inevitable result of sin.
 The resurrection is proof of His conquest.